Pender Island Invitational

-The Pender Island Invitational (PII) is a long-running fall disc golf competition on Pender Island, British Columbia, Canada where players compete over two to four days in the pursuit of The Bark, and $10 Ace-Pots.
+The Pender Island Invitational (PII) is a long-running fall disc golf competition on Pender Island, British Columbia, Canada where players compete over four days in the pursuit of The Bark, and $10 Ace-Pots.

 The PII is typically played in October, typically between Thanksgiving (Canada) and Halloween.
-Recent tournaments have been played at the end of September, which provides better weather and 1 hour of additional evening daylight.

 History

-Begun in 1996 with a small group of players, the PII has evolved into an anticipated annual event, where both invitations to play and a spot in a real bed are sought after by an expanding group of players from across North America.
+Begun in 1996 with a small group of players, the PII has evolved into an anticipated annual event, with players from across North America.
 From 1996 through 2012, the tournament duration was four days.
 Beginning in 2013, it was decided that the tournament duration can be reduced to a minimum of 3 days, depending on attendance.

 Venue

-The PII is played at the beautiful and storied Golf Island Disc Park on North Pender Island, British Columbia.
+The PII is played at the Golf Island Disc Park on North Pender Island, British Columbia.
 The course features 27 holes, with the original nine holes (now the front nine) having tone poles, and the middle and back nines having chain baskets.
 The course, with its many trees and rugged landscape, winds its way over and around a rocky hill just to the north of Magic Lake.
-The competitors require grit, courage (and a little luck), not to mention a full arsenal of shots, to compete at a high level on this challenging course.
+The competitors require a full arsenal of shots to compete at a high level on this challenging course.